How can waste provide access to modern energy services?

-Mozambique Renewables is addressing a number of important development issues in Africa by turning bio waste into a sustainable non-woody biomass fuel to make energy.
+Mozambique Renewables is addressing a number of important development issues in Africa by turning bio waste into sustainable non-woody biomass fuel to make energy.

 Waste to energy